HawDevelopment/Ro-Lib/docs/Api.md

 ## Chain

-First, you add handlers to the chain.
+First, add handlers to the chain.
 Each handler should return a boolean if it succeeds.
 Then when executing, it calls each handler one step at a time.
-If any returns false, it will warn.
+If one returns false, it will warn and stop.

-Chain or chain of responsibility is used often for checking and auth.
+Chain or chain of responsibility is used often for auth and guard statements.

 ### `Chain.new`

 `Chain.new(chain: {[number]: function}?, shouldWarn: boolean?): Chain`

 Creates a new chain.
-shouldWarn is for when a chain fails, if set to true it will warn.
+if shouldWarn is set to true it will warn on fail.
 Defualts to false.

-A Chain can be made like this:

 ``` lua
 local lib = require(path.to.lib)